bOti234/roguelike-game-with-pygame-library/README.md

 -Moved and reshaped the health, barrier and experience bars.

--Moved the experience progress text to the center of the bar, addded responsive feature to it.
+-Moved the experience progress text to the center of the bar, added responsive feature to it.
 Now the colour of the text changes based on the background behind it.

 -Added boxes for the clock and for the points text.

 -Removed all unnececary text on the screen.

 -Removed the drawn hitboxes of the player, the enemies and the orb.

+### Update v1.3.5

+-Added inventory button.
+Currently nothing significant happens, when the player presses the button.

+-Added events to the game.
+Every 30 seconds a random event will happen for a set duration.
+Currently implemented events are listed below.

+-Implemented an event where a large amount of slow enemies spawn around the player and start aproaching them, slowly restricting the players movement.

+-Implemented an event where a fast moving smaller enemy moves across the screen with random movement.
+It has a large amount of hp but doesn't deal damage.
+When defeated, it gives the player a high amount of experience and spawns a weaponkit.

 ## TODO list: